warmans/rsk-search/README.md

 4. In `gui` directory run `npm run generate-api-client` to sync the GUI client with the latest API definitions.

 More info: [GUI README](gui/README.md)

+## Running services with Tilt

+Once everything is set up, you can then switch to using tilt to run all the services.

+With nothing running you can run `tilt up` from the root directory, and it will start everything for the API and UI.

 ## Deployment